solisgb/msaccess2postgis/README.md

 # msaccess to postgres
-Read the structure from a ms access database a write a psql file with create tables sql sentences
+It reads the tables definition from a ms access database and write a sql file with create tables sql sentences, using pyodbc. pyodbc can not retrieves foreign keys directly because of the driver; I make a copy of MsysRelationShips and then I can read it.
+Now the script only manages one field primary keys and foreign keys.
+Optionally, you can make a copy of all the tables in csv format and write a sql file with psql sentences to import the data.

+You can modify the string connection to change the DMS; in this case you must write a short piece of code to read foreign keys.

 dbexport_main; script para: